reddit/devvit/devvit-docs/versioned_docs/version-0.11/devvit_cli.md

 $ devvit new tic-tac-toe

-$ devvit new tic-tac-toe --template experience-post
+$ devvit new tic-tac-toe --template blocks-post

 $ devvit new --here
 ```